Alpha Flight #29

 Snowbird turning into Sasquatch for this fight is cool...

 ...but is it going to the well again too soon?
 Mantlo does make sure to remind us that using the form of a Great Beast is especially dangerous (in Snowbird's earlier appearances, using any form for too long put her at risk of losing her mind to that of the animal shape), but it raises the question of why ever turn into a polar bear if you can be a Sasquatch?

 Anyway, a major shift in creative direction, and also a change in status quo as Gary Cody shows up to grant Alpha Flight official government support.
-So we end on an equally melodramtic positive note.
+So, can we end on an equally melodramtic positive note?

 In an expository recap panel, Shaman refers to Delphine Courtney as Dark Guardian.

 Fortunately, Mantlo never decided to bring him back bring the character back and refer to her as that officially.

 Looking at the grief-wracked Shaman (who, unlike the rest of Alpha, never does get it together for this fight), Jeffries says "Too bad I can't put people back together the way I did Box.
 Usedta know somebody who could, but he's in worse shape than you right now!"
 That's a set-up for next issue.